Assyro AI

 Quick Answer

-For CMC leads, analytical chemists, and packaging engineers, extractables and leachables testing represents one of the most complex and high-stakes aspects of pharmaceutical development.
-A single unidentified leachable can trigger FDA rejection letters, clinical holds, or post-market safety recalls that cost millions in delays and rework.
+• For CMC leads, analytical chemists, and packaging engineers, extractables and leachables testing represents one of the most complex aspects of pharmaceutical development.
+An inadequately characterized leachable can create significant regulatory and patient-safety questions.

 • IND and NDA approval timelines